Kamikaze (Eminem album)

-Kamikaze (stylized as KAMIKAZƎ) is the tenth studio album by American rapper Eminem, released on August 31, 2018, through Aftermath Entertainment, Shady Records, and Interscope Records.
-The album was released with no prior announcement.
-It features guest appearances from Joyner Lucas, Royce da 5'9", Jessie Reyez, and uncredited vocals by Justin Vernon from the band Bon Iver.
-Eminem, credited as Slim Shady, and Dr. Dre served as executive producers, while production was handled by Eminem himself alongside a variety of producers such as Boi-1da, Tay Keith, Ronny J, Mike Will Made It, frequent collaborator Luis Resto, and others.
+Kamikaze is the tenth studio album by American rapper Eminem, released on August 31, 2018, by Aftermath Entertainment, Shady Records, and Interscope Records.
+The album, executive produced by Eminem and Dr. Dre, was released with no prior announcement just eight months after his previous album, Revival, in retaliation to the backlash it received.
+It features guest appearances from Joyner Lucas, Royce da 5'9", and Jessie Reyez.
+Production on the album was handled by Eminem, Luis Resto, Boi-1da, Tay Keith, Ronny J, Mike Will Made It, amongst others.

-Following the polarizing reception of his previous album, Revival (2017), music journalists debated over whether the rapper's relevance and ability were waning.
-In response to the criticism, Eminem released a remix of the song "Chloraseptic" in January 2018 featuring 2 Chainz and Phresher.
-Kamikaze represents a continuation of this response, containing various insults against critics and rappers alike.
+Following the polarizing reception of Revival, music journalists debated over whether Eminem's relevance and ability were waning.
+Kamikaze represents a response, containing various insults against critics and rappers alike.
 The artwork is an homage to Beastie Boys' debut album, Licensed to Ill (1986).

-Kamikaze received mixed reviews from critics.
-Some praised it as an improvement over the rapper's previous album and a welcome return to his more aggressive style, while others criticized Eminem for focusing too much on the reception of Revival throughout the album, and for his lack of adaption to the current sound of hip hop.
-The album also generated some controversy for its diss tracks against various artists.
+Kamikaze received generally favorable reviews from critics.
+Some praised it as an improvement over Revival and a welcome return to Eminem's more aggressive persona, while others criticized him for failing to adapt to the current sound of hip hop, and found the album outdated as a result.
+It also generated some controversy for its diss tracks against various artists.

-The album was promoted with three singles: "Fall", "Venom", from the 2018 movie of the same name, and "Lucky You", and a music video for "Good Guy", along with a supporting tour.
-Commercially, the album reached number one in 18 countries, becoming Eminem's ninth consecutive number-one album in the United States, and later becoming the best-selling hip-hop album of 2018.
-It later received platinum certification by the Recording Industry Association of America (RIAA).
+Kamikaze was promoted with three singles: "Fall", "Venom" (from the 2018 film of the same name), and "Lucky You", and a music video for "Good Guy", along with a supporting tour.
+Commercially, the album reached number one in 21 countries, becoming Eminem's ninth consecutive number-one album in the United States, and later becoming the best-selling hip-hop album of 2018.
+It sold 434,000 album-equivalent units in its first week in the US and later received a platinum certification by the Recording Industry Association of America (RIAA).